Craven District: Prehistory

-After 5000 BC long-distance trade is indicated by the distribution of stone axes.
-Lithic analysis can identify their quarry source as Langdale in central Cumbria and most finds are in Ribblesdale and Airedale indicating that Craven was their trade route through the Pennines.

 Neolithic farmers permanently settled in Craven, bringing domesticated livestock and used those stone axes to clear woodlands, probably by slash-and-burn, to increase areas for grazing and crops.

+Neolithic stone axes made from prized Group VI (Great Langdale and Scafell Pike area) greenstone have their quarry of origin in Langdale in central Cumbria.
+Archaeologists, when mapping the distribution of finds of these axeheads, saw lines radiating from Langdale along the valleys of the Yorkshire Dales, suggesting, to them, a trading network whereon itinerant pedlars or travelling salesmen practised merchandising.
+However, it has been proposed that such economic activity is a projection of the 21st century CE onto the people of the 38th century BCE; a culture whose world view we may never understand.
+New methods of spatial analysis show that the location of axeheads coincides only with areas of higher population density, wherein the movement of greenstone items would have occurred very slowly, over many centuries, through local exchange between neighbours, or as spiritual gifts.
+The map of finds of Langdale axeheads shows only that Neolithic settlements extended along the valleys over a long period of time.

 Roman occupation

 In the first century the Romans, having trouble controlling the Brigantes in the Yorkshire Dales, built forts at strategic points.
 In Craven one fort, possibly named Olenacum, is at Elslack 53.94078°N 2.1160°W. Through this fort passes a Roman road linking two other forts: Bremetennacum at Ribchester Lancashire and another at Ilkley Yorkshire.
 Archaeologists describe the road as running north-east up Ribblesdale about 1 km east of Clitheroe, then bending eastwards near 53.893°N 2.3413°W, then about 1 km north of Barnoldswick to pass into Airedale through the low 144 m pass near Thornton-in-Craven.